austin2153/ac-observables/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.13.

+Reactive programming is an asynchronous programming paradigm concerned with data streams and the propagation of change (Wikipedia).
+RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.